 5. What 3 tips can you offer for any young entrepreneur starting of on their life journey today so that that they too can create the business they really love?

 1) Identify all your skills, passions, gifts and talents and build a business around that.
+If you are good at locating potentially free taxes and incentives for solar energy, then perhaps you should establish an alternative energy consultancy firm.
+Perhaps you have a tantalizing knack for culinary creations; if so, then maybe a restaurant would be opportunistic.
 It’s important that you know your magic, use your magic – and from that you can create magic.

 2) Now it’s all about your customers – research, understand, talk and listen to them.
 Care about them – shape your business around them and you’ll have a business

 3) Develop a rich network of people with different skills, styles and strengths who share your values.
 That means that whatever life throws at you – and presents you and your business, you will be able to respond because you will have a team.
 Everything is interconnected.
 Build rich connections and spot them.

 6. Maybe not everyone wants to consciously lead a life of full service to others.
 But I do believe that everyone deep down wants to make a difference to others.
 What suggestions can you offer to those people who are reluctant to serve others in some way?